SQUADS

 7 Breaking it down into an MVP

-Before stakeholder alignment, I worked with the PM on a feature map to define MVP scope and ran an early feasibility check with the dev team across all three solutions.
+After aligning on going for the transfer experience.
+I worked with the PM on a feature map to define MVP scope to discuss with the dev team .
 This surfaced a key dependency: the in-app reminder feature required building a new API, which would have delayed the entire release.
 We moved it to V2 and used CRM push notifications as a pragmatic alternative — reaching users who had opted in to notifications at the start of the transfer window.

 8 Success metrics